simplesquid/vend-sdk/README.md

 require __DIR__.'/../vendor/autoload.php';
 ```

-And finally get the instance of the SDK, and optionally set the desired user agent:
+And finally get the instance of the SDK, and set the desired user agent:

 ```php
 $vend = Vend::getInstance();
 $vend->makeClient('User Agent');
 ```

+It is advisable that you use the client object as a singleton, however, there is no explicit restriction for this.

 ## How to use